 One such traveller was Mary Queen of Scots, who sheltered in Inchmaholm priory on the Lake of Menteith as a child, on the run from the English army in 1547.
 It is also around this time that ‘Lochend’ is first recorded as ‘Steading call it the Lochend’!
 It is also recorded, in the 18th Century, that Robin Og, the son of the notorious Rob Roy, and as much of a rogue as his father, abducted an heiress, Jean Fey, and brought her to Lochend.
 He was later caught and taken to Edinburgh to be hanged.

 Long before self-catering holiday cottages were even dreamed of in the Trossachs, Lochend was part of the very large Cardross estate, owned by the Erskines, the Earls of Mar, who sold it in 1922.
 It was probably much bigger when it was entitled ‘Lands of Lochend, the lees, loanings, manor places, houses, biggins, milns, yards, parks and pendicles’!

 During the Second World War, the military commandeered the lake for use as an ammunitions dump.
 If you take a rowing boat out from the chalets, you can still see the remains of jetties built by the army on the western area of the lake, inaccessible by land.

 On 3rd June 1943 Sgt.
 Pilot Thomas Hetherington was flying his MK1 Spitfire from RAF Grangemouth on a low flying exercise.
 He is rumoured to have been showing off to the land girls working in fields on the north side of the lake when his wing touched the water and sent the spitfire crashing into the lake.
 Hethering escaped unhurt – which is more than can be said for his plane!
 Although the valuable Merlin engine was rescued, the wreck itself was left at the bottom of the lake, where it still swims with the fishes today.
-Every now and diving teams come to look for it but the MK1 Spitfire has never been found, and remains the Lake of Menteith’s very own Nessy.
+Every now and then diving teams come to look for it but the MK1 Spitfire has never been found, and remains the Lake of Menteith’s very own Nessy.